 Gorka began dancing at the age of 12 and has represented Spain across the globe in Latin championships.

-He has been in the Strictly pros crew since 2016 and reached the final in 2017 with Alexandra Burke – the same year that he started dating another contestant, Gemma Atkinson, who he is now expecting a baby with.
+He has been in the Strictly pros crew since 2016 and reached the final in 2017 with Alexandra Burke – the same year that he started dating another contestant, Gemma Atkinson, who he welcomed baby daughter Mia Louise with in July this year.

 Graziano Di Prima